dirkkelly/dirkkelly/content/survive/pain-essay.md

 Like Jensen I used to find myself sobbing on a daily basis, the horrors inflicted on the natural world were too much for me to handle.
 Coming from a country that surrounded me with nature and made me constantly aware of my part of it, I came to the future, the the metal and concrete world of America.

-It was a dead place, a wasteland, sure with some parks, but they were the exception rather than the rule, and the people toiled and suffered in this world of metal and concrete, and I suffered with them.
+It was a dead place, a wasteland, sure with some parks, but they were the exception rather than the rule.
+The people toiled and suffered in this world of metal and concrete, I suffered alongside them.

 > If we're not going to cry about the murder of the planet what's worth crying about?